AlonGersh/MyCookbook/README.md

 - Python 3.x

 ### Dependencies
-- `tkinter` (typically comes pre-installed with Python): Core module for creating the GUI
+- `tkinter`: (typically comes pre-installed with Python): Core module for creating the GUI
 - `os`: For file and directory operations
 - `json`: For handling JSON data
 - `io.
 BytesIO`: For working with binary data streams (used to handle image data)